BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu14.04-a/bayeux-trunk_xubuntu14.04-a_report.rst

 Setup your environment for Bayeux
 ==================================

-I prefer here to explicitely *load/setup* the Bayeux environment from my Bash shell with a dedicated function defined in my ``~/.bashrc`` startup file:
+Here we explicitely *load/setup* the Bayeux environment from a Bash shell with a dedicated function defined in my ``~/.bashrc`` startup file:

 .. code:: sh